 If you happen to like camping in general, then you’re already in luck.
 Staying in yurts, or gers, depending on the country you’re in (and we’d recommend Mongolia or Kyrgyzstan) is actually a far more romantic and comfortable experience than it might at first sound.
 Ok, so you won’t have flushing toilets and a shower will consist of a splash of water or hot wet towels brought to you of a morning, but that all adds to the sense of adventure.
 Camping under the clearest stars, you’ll wake up to the greatest of the great outdoors…rolling hills, mountainous backdrops and expansive skies.
 You’ll soon see why the nomadic locals prefer to keep it moving when all that scenery is as easy to change up as a Windows screensaver.

-It’s one thing to dream of the exotic charms and opulence of life as an Indian royal, but it’s quite another to actually step into that world.
+It’s one thing to dream of the exotic charms and opulence of life as an Indian royal, but it’s quite another to actually get a glimpse into that world.
 Hosted by the eighth Maharajah of Jhalawar in his very own summer residence, no less.
-Chandrajit, meaning ‘conqueror of the moon’, inherited his grandfather’s 130-year-old former hunting lodge, which is now a stunning heritage hotel adorned with an elaborate display of hunting trophies and should your visit coincide with his, he won’t hold back on telling you all about it over evening G&T’s.
+Chandrajit, meaning ‘conqueror of the moon’, inherited his grandfather’s 130-year-old former hunting lodge, which is now a stunning heritage hotel adorned with an elaborate display of hunting trophies.
+Should your visit coincide with his, he won’t hold back on telling you all about it over evening G&T’s.

 Another one of our more rustic sleepovers is also one of the most rewarding, especially if your pursuit of truly authentic travel is something you strive for.
-Established with local communities in mind, this is perhaps the best way to integrate into the true heart of the country, amongst its people, in a place tourism has barely touched, and one that offers some of the most spectacular views in the country.
+Established with local communities in mind, this is perhaps the best way to integrate into the true heart of the country - amongst its people, in a place tourism has barely touched, and one that offers some of the most spectacular views in the land.

 Staying in rural thatched roof huts called tukuls, as far removed from the western world as you can imagine, everyone from the camp managers to the cooks are employed from local villages.
-This back-to-basics kind of sleepover is entirely eco-friendly, and going to sleep at night by candlelight after a bucket shower genuinely becomes far more charming when you know your experience is also respecting the lands and communities you come into contact with.
-After a long day trekking, you’ll be enveloped further into a world of sitting around campfires sharing stories, and visiting traditional villages and farming communities.
-It’s the kind of experience that is exactly what travel should be, where your presence is just as welcome and your story just as eager to be heard, as you are to hear theirs.
+This back-to-basics kind of sleepover is entirely eco-friendly, and going to sleep at night by candlelight after a bucket shower genuinely becomes far more charming when you know your experience is also respecting the environment and communities living there.
+After a long day trekking and visiting traditional villages, you’ll be enveloped further into a world of sitting around campfires sharing stories.
+It’s the kind of experience that is exactly what travel should be - where your presence is just as welcome and your story just as eager to be heard, as you are to hear theirs.
 When you wake up on the verge of the escarpment, looking out into the miles of craggy vista, you’ll feel like you’re a part of a community sharing the ends of the earth.

 In a place which couldn’t feel less connected to the world, yet more connected to nature, staying at the Sapmi Nature Camp, you’ll learn about the Sami’s - the indigenous people who have for generations inhabited this land as reindeer herders – and their way of life.
 Wake up to the still silence and brightness of being completely surrounded by snow in one of just six tepees and witness sustainable tourism done oh-so-right amongst unspoiled nature and hospitality born from the desire to spread knowledge about a little-understood culture.

-Waking up to the comforting sounds of the Cambodian jungle, or any jungle at that, is exactly the kind of escape that many of us dream of; filtered sunlight through the canopy, the sticky heat of the day already permeating your rustic jungle dorm and lo and behold, an elephant or two roaming around right outside your dorm.
-While the accommodation is fairly basic, there’s so much to do here that you shouldn’t be spending much time sleeping.
-As well as watching these graceful giants wandering the 1,500 acres of forest freely, having been rescued from the life of a captive and working animal and given the idyllic elephant retirement this sanctuary offers, you can also go on a jungle walk or participate in a volunteering project.
+Waking up to the comforting sounds of the Cambodian jungle, or any jungle at that, is exactly the kind of escape that many of us dream of.
+Filtered sunlight through the canopy, the sticky heat of the day already permeating your rustic jungle dorm and lo and behold, an elephant or two roaming around right outside your window.
+While the accommodation is fairly basic, there’s so much to do here that you shouldn’t be spending much time there anyway.
+The graceful giants wandering the 1,500 acres of forest freely have been rescued from a life of captivity or as a working animal and given the idyllic elephant retirement this sanctuary offers.
+And if that's not enough, you can also go on a jungle walk or participate in a volunteering project.